 Cadillac’s powertrain warranty covers the XT6 1 year and 10,000 miles longer than GMC covers the Acadia.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 6 years or 70,000 miles.
 Coverage on the Acadia ends after only 5 years or 60,000 miles.

 The XT6’s 6 year corrosion warranty has no mileage limitations, but the corrosion warranty on the Acadia runs out after 100,000 miles.

 To reliably power the ignition and other systems and to recharge the battery, the XT6 has a standard 155-amp alternator.
 The Acadia’s standard 150-amp alternator isn’t as powerful.

-An engine control system that can shut down half of the engine’s cylinders helps improve the XT6’s fuel efficiency.
+An engine control system that can shut down some of the engine’s cylinders helps improve the XT6’s fuel efficiency.
 The Acadia doesn’t offer a system that can shut down part of the engine.

 To lower fuel costs and make buying fuel easier, the Cadillac XT6 uses regular unleaded gasoline.
-The Acadia with the 2.0 turbo 4 cyl. engine requires premium for maximum efficiency, which can cost 20 to 55 cents more per gallon.
+The Acadia with the 2.0 turbo 4-cylinder engine requires premium for maximum efficiency, which can cost 20 to 55 cents more per gallon.

 In its Green Vehicle Guide, the U.S. Environmental Protection Agency (EPA) rates the Cadillac XT6 higher (6 out of 10) than the GMC Acadia (5 to 6).
 This means the XT6 produces up to 6.9 pounds less smog-producing pollutants than the Acadia every 15,000 miles.